SamanSurafel17/Baby-canvas/README.md

 Interactive application built with HTML Canvas, JavaScript and jQuery.

 <h4>Description</h4>
-<p>The main purpose of the project was to build an interactive application - Drawing Game.
-The game demonstrates programming with HTML Canvas, JavaScript and jQuery.</p>
+<p>The main purpose of the project was to build an interactive application -  Baby drowing canvas The game demonstrates programming with HTML Canvas, JavaScript and jQuery.</p>
 <h4>Developing Tools:</h4>
 <ul>
 	<li>HTML Canvas</li>